13 Cloud Migration Challenges and Solutions For CTOs in 2023

-The Pinterest team used a re-platform strategy to migrate some applications directly and tweaked others to be compatible with cloud services.
+The Pinterest team used a re-platform strategy to migrate some applications directly and tweak others to be compatible with cloud services.
 Modernization of applications was achieved by leveraging containers.
 The result was a 30% reduction in cost per instance and on-demand scaling with reliable failover policies.
-While it may seem smooth sailing for Pinterest, it is not the same for others.
+While it may seem the migration was smooth sailing for Pinterest, it is not the same for all.

-In 2020, the spending on cloud services by organizations worldwide was close to $125 billion and will rise to $160 billion by the end of 2021.
-As the global spending on cloud computing is increasing, organizations face migration challenges despite heavy expenses.
-Though there is no way to skip past the challenges you may face during cloud migration, here are some solutions that you can use for your business.
+As global spending on cloud computing increases, organizations face various migration challenges despite heavy expenses.
+Though there is no way to skip past the challenges you may face during cloud migration, here are some solutions you can use for your business.

 #1.
 Compatibility Challenge

-One of the easiest ways to migrate your apps and data is to just “lift and shift” them in a cloud environment.
+One of the easiest ways of migrating data and apps is to just “lift and shift” them in a cloud environment.
 However, shifting your data and apps from one environment to another is not that easy in real-life scenarios.
 Take an example of DigitalNZ, which is an advanced search-based website for digital content supported by the National Library of New Zealand.

-There were two significant challenges for DigitalNZ- knowledge, and compatibility.
-The first challenge was a lack of knowledge on cloud-based technologies, and the second was legacy applications that were incompatible with a cloud environment.
-DigitalNZ used on-premise infrastructure with different runtime environments, operating systems, and security measures than cloud environments.
+There were two top challenges for DigitalNZ- knowledge, and compatibility.
+The first challenge was a lack of knowledge on cloud-based technologies, and the second was legacy non-cloud apps that were incompatible with a cloud environment.
+DigitalNZ used on-premises infrastructure with different runtime environments, operating systems, and security measures than cloud environments.

 So, how did they resolve the challenges of compatibility?